Mystic Pizza: Home media

-Musical adaptation
+Stage musical adaptation

-On January 22, 2019, it was announced that Mystic Pizza will be adapted into a stage musical.
-Melissa Etheridge will write the score, while Gordon Greenberg will direct and co-write the book with Sas Goldberg.
-This comes years after a fictional Broadway musical adaptation of the film had served as a plot point in the early part of season 2 of the NBC sitcom 30 Rock in 2007.
+On January 22, 2019, it was announced that Mystic Pizza would be adapted into a stage musical.
+Melissa Etheridge would write the score, while Gordon Greenberg would direct and co-write the book with Sas Goldberg.
+This came years after a fictional Broadway musical adaptation of the film had served as a plot point in the early part of season 2 of the NBC sitcom 30 Rock in 2007.

 The world premiere of the musical version of Mystic Pizza was produced by Ogunquit Playhouse in Ogunquit, Maine from September 1, 2021, through October 2, 2021.
-The production, which featured songs by Melissa Etheridge and other pop songs of the 1980s, starred Krystina Alabado as Daisy, Gianna Yanelli as Jojo and Kyra Kennedy as Kat.
-The production was directed by Casey Hushion, featured a book by Sandy Rustin, choreography by Liz Ramos, musical supervision by Carmel Dean, with Kristin Stowell as music director.
+The production, which featured songs by Melissa Etheridge and other pop songs of the 1980s, starred Krystina Alabado as Daisy, Gianna Yanelli as Jojo, and Kyra Kennedy as Kat.
+The production was directed by Casey Hushion and featured a book by Sandy Rustin, choreography by Liz Ramos, and musical supervision by Carmel Dean, with Kristin Stowell as music director.
 Executive producers were Michael Barra and Allison Bressi of Lively McCabe Entertainment.

+In 2025, the production directed by Hushion played at the Paper Mill Playhouse with a majority of the same cast from Ogunquit.